Diogo-Serra/42_School/README.md

 ### 📚 About

-This repository documents my journey through the **42 Common Core**, from foundational C projects to advanced Unix and networking challenges.
+This repository documents my journey through the **42 Common Core**, from foundational C projects to advanced Unix.
 Each project follows the school's philosophy: *learn by doing, fail fast, and build resilience through autonomy.*

 ---